 I am passionate about many things, however my greatest joy and inspirations have been found while in the presence of children.
 This fact led me toward the field of education, where I have worked in various capacities for over a decade.
-Presently, I am employed as the Yoga & Meditation Instructor at The Advent School in Beacon Hill.
+Presently, I am employed as the Yoga & Meditation Instructor at The Advent School in Beacon Hill neighborhood of Boston, MA.

 Throughout my career, I have come to know so many amazing adults and children.
 Each, unique and special in their own way and each possessing the following 4 things: a need to be understood / cared for, a need to feel safe, a need to be encouraged and a need to experience joy & be playful.
 Being confronted with the needs of my students brought about a great deal of reflection, regarding my own life experiences.
 It also roused a sense of responsibility, uncovering an awareness of what I believe is my purpose; to teach adults and children in a more meaningful, holistic way, using my own experiences to connect with my students through understanding, compassion and the ability to directly relate to many of the things that make them the most vulnerable.
 This awareness was my pathway to teaching yoga.